otimong/gg-demo/README.md

 ```

 ```
-npm install           # to install dependencies npm run build-tails   #to build your tailwind css npm run start-graphql #This will start the graphql server npm run dev           # to compile TypeScript files and to run next.js  (localhost:3003) PORT=3030 npm run dev # ^ same but on port 3030
+npm install                                # to install dependencies npm run build-tails                        # to build your tailwind css npm run start-graphql                      # This will start the graphql server NODE_ENV=development npm run dev           # to compile TypeScript files and to run next.js  (localhost:3003) NODE_ENV=development PORT=3030 npm run dev # ^ same but on port 3030

 ```